RHEnVision/provisioning-backend/docs/openapi.md

 # API Documentation

-This service uses openapi v.3 for documenting the service's API
+This service uses OpenAPI for API documentation.

-## Docs

 We use [redoc](https://github.com/Redocly/redoc) for auto generating swagger UI based on the spec file The docs locate under `<root>/docs` and the json spec under `<root>/openapi.json`